simple-icons/simple-icons/README.md

 <img height="32" width="32" src="https://unpkg.com/simple-icons@v2/icons/simpleicons.svg" />
 ```

+These examples use the latest major version.
+This means you won't receive any updates following the next major release.
+You can use `@latest` instead to receive updates indefinitely.
+However, this will result in a `404` error if the icon is removed.

 ### Node Usage

 The icons are also available through our npm package.
 To install, simply run: